Non-Profit Organizations and Community Services

 Several non-profit agencies and other businesses provide services to the community and enrich the lives of visitors and the people of King Cove:

-King Cove has two relatively large grocery stores and two commercial fishing supply stores.
+King Cove has two relatively large grocery stores Alaska Commercial and Gould’s and two commercial fishing supply stores Silver Bay Stock Room and Peter Pan Stockroom.

 King Cove Senior Citizens